CONTENT

 The grad is a unit of plane angle, equivalent to 1/400 of a full

-circle, dividing a right angle in 100.
-It is also known as gon, grade
+circle, dividing a right angle in 100 parts.
+It is also known as gon,

 or gradian, gradient or radian.
-One grad equals 9/10 of a degree or
+One grade equals 9/10 of a degree or

 pi/200 of a radian.